Rodpach/Invasion_process/README.md

 it provided the interval in months relative to a preferential date, declared in `max_date_ymd`.

-Following our example we show a grided shapefile with each grid-cell identified by `FID` as an `id` and the attribute `frst_nv`, which shows their first record of *Sturnus vulgaris*.
+Following our example we show a grided layer with each grid-cell identified by `FID` as an `id` and the attribute `frst_nv`, which shows their first record of *Sturnus vulgaris*.
 If `frst_nv` is `NA`, then it does not have any records of *Sturnus vulgaris*.
-We also show the shapefile in Figure 1.
+We also show the layer in Figure 1.

 ``` r
 #load required libraries